What's the Difference Between Graduation Announcements and Invitations?

 Should I Invite People to My Commencement Ceremony?

-Even if you’re not inviting to your graduation ceremony, you can mention the date and location on your announcement or party invite.
+Even if you’re not inviting everyone to your graduation ceremony, you can mention the date and location on your announcement or party invite.
 Wording examples that include your commencement might look something like this:

 We’re proud to announce